greenone092/greenone092.github.io/_posts/2020-08-25-using-zoom-google-meet-with-obs.md

 Follow this [video](https://www.youtube.com/watch?v=QPg5IfqAkAI).
 Rest assured you have already installed all the prerequisites.
 However, there are some things you should note.

-1. As we are trying to use Skype to process our webcam's footage, you could start a call with yourself.
+1. Instead of having someone else call you (as shown in the video), you could start a call with yourself.
 To do this, click meet now and start a meeting.
 This constitudes as an active call even though there's only you in it.
 Make sure you turn on the video.
+Then, you should be able to see footage of your own camera in the NDI source.

 2. To change the OBS's output to say a static picture.
 You create a new scene and add a picture to the source section.
 Whenever you want to show that picture, you switch to that scene.
 For more details, you could look at some [OBS tutorials](https://www.youtube.com/watch?v=DTk99mHDX_I)